reimagined/resolve/docs/frontend.md

 #### Example

-The [with-vanilajs](https://github.com/reimagined/resolve/tree/master/examples/with-vanillajs) example application demonstrates how to use the **resolve-client** library to implement a frontend for a reSolve application in pure JavaScript.
+The [with-vanilajs](https://github.com/reimagined/resolve/tree/master/examples/with-vanillajs) example application demonstrates how to use the **@reimagined/client** library to implement a frontend for a reSolve application in pure JavaScript.

-## resolve-redux library
+## @reimagined/redux library

-The reSolve framework includes the client **resolve-redux** library used to connect a client React + Redux app to a reSolve-powered backend.
+The reSolve framework includes the client **@reimagined/redux** library used to connect a client React + Redux app to a reSolve-powered backend.

-Use the following resolve-redux library's hooks and Higher-Order Components (HOCs) to connect react components to the backend.
+Use the following @reimagined/redux library's hooks and Higher-Order Components (HOCs) to connect react components to the backend.

 ##### React Hooks: